black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 108
 Now use the += operator to add the string " In your inventory you have: " and the contents of inventory to the text.innerText.
 Make sure to include the space at the beginning and end of the " In your inventory you have: " string.

+# Step 109
+Use an else statement to run when the inventory length is not more than one.
+Set the text.innerText to say "Don't sell your only weapon!".